PHISHING INDEX

 Analyzing the text of the message, we notice right away that the alert message comes from an e-mail address that could be misleading, but is not traceable to Moone's domain <noreply32425(at)mooney(dot)it>, although the cybercriminal had the foresight to include the company's logo.
 Let's always be very careful before clicking on suspicious links.

 The message notifies the unsuspecting recipient that his/her shipment is pending due to unpaid additional customs fees.
-It then informs him/her that in order to receive the package, he/she must pay the customs fees of 2.28 euros.
+It then informs him that in order to receive the package, he must pay the customs fees of 2.28 euros.
 These messages are increasingly used to commit fraud against consumers who more and more use e-commerce for their purchases.

 The following link is provided to complete the payment: